 - The demographics of the jurors in the jurisdiction where the case is pending

-In order for a victim to recover maximum ‘pain and suffering’ and inconvenience damages, a jury must have a clear picture of the victim’s life before and after the accident.
+In order for a victim to recover maximum “pain and suffering” and inconvenience, a jury must have a clear picture of the victim’s life before and after the accident.

 Expert Testimony Helps

-Doctors and other experts can testify as to the objective nature of the victim’s injuries, using logic to connect the victim’s injuries to ‘pain and suffering’ and inconvenience.
-However, the victim and/or other witnesses will need to provide details of a more subjective nature to make more of an emotional connection between the injuries and their resulting ‘pain and suffering’ and inconvenience.
+Doctors and other experts can testify as to the objective nature of the victim’s injuries, using logic to connect the victim’s injuries to “pain and suffering” and inconvenience.
+However, the victim and/or other witnesses will need to provide details of a more subjective nature to make more of an emotional connection between the injuries and their resulting losses.

 As important as the victim’s entire story is, constraints in time and attention require testimony that is the right length and with the right amount of details.
 This is somewhat of an art.

-Unfortunately, regardless of what they have been through, not all victims or their families come across as likeable or credible.
-Juries need to connect to a victim in order to award ‘pain and suffering’ and inconvenience damages.
+Unfortunately, regardless of what they have been through, not all victims or their families come across as likable or credible.
+Juries need to connect with a victim to award “pain and suffering” and inconvenience.

 A trial attorney works with accident victims and witnesses to be absolutely truthful but also prevent them from making innocent mistakes in body language, word choices, dress, and other factors that can lead juries to make unconscious conclusions unrelated to the facts of the case.

 It is essential to work with an attorney who can help you tell your story in the most compelling way possible to convince a jury to award “pain and suffering” and inconvenience.